Introduction: Why Game AI Needs Pathfinding

 move_and_slide()

-Patrol behavior where enemy AI sequentially visits multiple points can also be easily implemented using NavigationAgent2D.
+Patrol behavior where enemy AI cycles through multiple points is also easily implemented with NavigationAgent2D.
+The is_navigation_finished() function for determining arrival plays a key role.

 extends CharacterBody2D